Lantronix/xpw-jslib/README.md

 This will load the `xpw` object which contains a number of functions to access the xPico Wi-Fi WebAPI.

-If you would like to reduce the size that the library takes on the xPico Wi-Fi's filesystem, put the `xpwLib-0.2.min.js.gz` file in the filesystem instead (also in the http/ directory).
+If you would like to reduce the size that the library takes on the xPico Wi-Fi's filesystem, you should minify and gzip the library.
+To minify it, you can use any of a number of tools.
+We have used http://jscompress.com with good results.
+Then use gzip to create a .gz file.

+ Place the `xpwLib.min.js.gz` (or whatever you called it) file in the filesystem instead (also in the http/ directory).

 Note that when adding a GZIP'ed file, you don't specify the .gz extension when you load it via the browser.
 The xPico Wi-Fi will automatically serve .gz files if the browser supports GZIP encoding (which all modern browsers do).
 So to include the library in your HTML file, you would add this to the header:

 ```
-<script src="xpwLib-0.2.min.js"></script>
+<script src="xpwLib.min.js"></script>
 ```

 ## Available functions